GensaGames/Dashcam-Speed-Detection/README.md

 However, we have existing video for testing.
 Test video have 9 min video with the same framerate, and will be used for the next model evaluation.
 As you will see, it's not just usual task, where you need to keep in mind a regularization objective.
 But think about alternatives for the feature extraction.

-So lets describe test set, and what we have.Around 30 % of the driving it's autobahn, and other part it's streen roads.
+So lets describe test set, and what we have.
+Only 30% of varience from the highway.
 We have a lot of noises, which completely new comparing to the training set.
 Few of them are - Sharp turns - Car stop - Road steep descent and ascent.

 <br/> <br/> <br/>
 <br/><br/>